NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 using the ISIS tool ``cam2map``, as described in :numref:`aligning-images`.
 The current approach could be
-preferable since it allows us to choose the DEM to mapproject onto, and it is much faster, since ASP’s ``mapproject`` uses multiple processes, while ``cam2map`` is restricted to one process and one thread.
+preferable since it allows us to choose the DEM to mapproject onto, and it is much faster, since ASP's ``mapproject`` uses multiple processes, while ``cam2map`` is restricted to one process and one thread.

 .. _dg-mapproj: